Features of survey creation that don't behave as expected or intended are described below, as well as any potential solutions or workarounds.

 Survey123 Connect for ArcGIS fails to start on Windows 8.1, with an error message stating that this Windows version does not support the required Bluetooth API.

-- Navigate to the Survey123 Connect install location.
+- Browse to the Survey123 Connect installation location.
 By default, it will be installed to C:\Users\CurrentUser\Applications\ArcGIS\Survey123ConnectforArcGIS\.

 - Open qml\ArcGIS\AppFramework\Devices.

 - Rename AppFrameworkDevicesPlugin.dll to AppFrameworkDevicesPluginWindows10.dll, and AppFrameworkDevicesPluginWin7.dll to AppFrameworkDevicesPlugin.dll.

 The Other and Select other labels for select_one and select_multiple questions do not appear in languages other than English.